 - Irreversible Inhibition.

 Now the Reversible inhibition can further be classified.
 There are three kinds of Reversible Inhibition —

-- Competitive Inhibition
+- Competitive Inhibition,

-- Uncompetitive Inhibition and
+- Uncompetitive Inhibition, and

 - Non-competitive Inhibition.

 Today we will discuss only Competitive Inhibition.
 So let’s start it now.

 Competitive inhibition can be reversed by increasing substrate concentration